psdoood/SteganoPass/README.md

 - **Linux** - Needs Testing/ Minor Adjustments

 ## Installation
-`Note: I have not tested linux or macOS yet.`
+Note: I have not tested SteganoPass on linux or macOS yet.
 1. Clone the repository
 > git clone https://github.com/psdoood/SteganoPass.git
 - **For Windows Users** - I have provided batch files in the `batch` diretory to simplify the building process.

     2. **build.bat** - Either double click or execute this file to start the build process.
 After it is complete an exe can be found in `build/Release` called `SteganoPass.exe`.

     3. **run.bat** - Alternatively, you can execute this to run the gtest files and the executable.

     4. **clean.bat** - Execute this if you want to clean the build directory.
 2. Navigate to cloned repository
 > cd SteganoPass